vancouvercodingschool/code-102-guide/curriculum/class-04/DISCUSSION.md

 Below is a collection of resources of varying types and lengths which describe the topics for the upcoming lecture.

-Go through these resources, and create a page in your Learning Journal repo that summarizes the topics you learned as though you were presenting the material to a non-technical friend interested in learning about it.
+Go through these resources, and add a new page in your Learning Journal web site that summarizes the topics you learned as though you were presenting the material to a non-technical friend interested in learning about it.

 Journal entry ideas:
 * Blog Article (2-3 paragraphs with code sample)